 Simple English definitions for legal terms

-Read a random definition: ordinarily prudent person
+Read a random definition: post diem

 A time bill is a written order that directs one person to pay a certain amount of money to another person at a specific time.
 It is similar to a check.
 There are different types of drafts, such as a sight draft that is payable on demand or a time draft that has a specified payment date.
 A draft can also refer to the compulsory enlistment of people into military service.
 To draft means to write or compose something or to recruit or select someone for a task or job.